U.S.-Russia sanctions rhetoric shakes companies, investors

 "Anybody doing business in Europe is watching the situation very, very closely," Stephenson said.

-The Roundtable is an association of chief executives of major U.S. corporations, from the defense industry and consumer manufacturers to the healthcare and technology sectors, many of which have global footprints.
+The Roundtable is an association of chief executives of major U.S. corporations, from the defence industry and consumer manufacturers to the healthcare and technology sectors, many of which have global footprints.

-Dozens of the group's members had a chance to raise their concerns in meetings with top administration officials on Wednesday, at an event featuring Defense Secretary Chuck Hagel and Trade Representative Michael Froman.
+Dozens of the group's members had a chance to raise their concerns in meetings with top administration officials on Wednesday, at an event featuring Defence Secretary Chuck Hagel and Trade Representative Michael Froman.

 But a Pentagon spokesman said the Ukraine crisis was not a major talking point, either in the secretary's remarks or in the questions and answers afterward.